HyperionSTIC/Dell-Optimizer-Hotkeys-AHK-v2/README.md

 > This script is required to be started as an Administrator, or else Dell Optimizer CLI `do-cli.exe` will not be able to apply settings.
 >
 > `do-cli.exe` can be found at `"C:\Program Files\Dell\DellOptimizer\do-cli.exe"`, Standard Installation path for Dell Optimizer
+>
+> Sadly there is no popup to alert you if you have switched modes, but it works every single time I've checked!!

 > [!TIP]